bauxiteDYS/sourcemod-nt-fadefix/README.md

   * Older versions of the nt_competitive plugin use their own built-in (inferior) fade system, which may interfere with this plugin

 ## Usage
 Set the cvar value `mp_forcecamera 1` to enable this plugin.
-The [nt_competitive plugin](https://github.com/Rainyan/sourcemod-nt-competitive) sets this cvar value automatically when going live.
+The [nt_competitive plugin](https://github.com/Rainyan/sourcemod-nt-competitive) sets this cvar value automatically when going live, so you don't need to do anything if using these plugins in tandem.